aws-samples/aws-greengrass-lambda-functions/README.md

 ## AWS Greengrass Lambda Functions

 Example local Lambda functions that can be used with AWS Greengrass and the AWS Greengrass Provisioner.
+This repo contains the functions and the deployment configurations to launch those functions in different configurations.

 ## Current function list